msd-saheb/tasks-spring-boot/readme.md

-# Task1 : Alice and her Bakery
+# Homework 1 : Alice and her Bakery

 Alice loves baking cakes and wants to create a program that helps her manage different types of cakes.
 In this program, we'll create a class called `CakeBaker` that relies on two other classes, `Frosting` and `Syrup`.
 We'll also use dependency injection to ensure the `CakeBaker` class can easily get the types of frosting and syrup it needs.